Reikooters/DbIpToSql/README.md

 # DbIpToSql

-DbIpToSql is a tool written in C# .NET 7 which downloads the latest free-tier IP-to-Location database from https://db-ip.com/ and stores it into a Microsoft SQL Server database.
+DbIpToSql is a tool written in C# .NET 7 which downloads the latest free-tier IP-to-Location database from the [DB-IP website](https://db-ip.com/) and stores it into a Microsoft SQL Server database.

 DB-IP is a service which provides a database of IP addresses along with their city/country, which you can use to find the location of an IP address.
 Their database is updated monthly.

 One such use case for an IP-to-Location database in your application could be to notify a user when someone logs into their account from a different country than the one they usually log in from, or in the email body of a 'Forgot Password' request to include the location where the request was made from.

+This is not an official application or in any way associated with DB-IP.

+## :mage: Database Attribution

+Please note as per the [DB-IP licensing terms](https://db-ip.com/db/lite.php) for their free-tier database, they request providing attribution as quoted below.

+> Licensing terms
+>
+> The free DB-IP Lite database by [DB-IP](https://db-ip.com) is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+>
+> You are free to use this database in your application, provided you give attribution to DB-IP.com for the data.
+>
+> In the case of a web application, you must include a link back to DB-IP.com on pages that display or use results from the database.
+You may do it by pasting the HTML code snippet below into your code :
+>
+> `<a href='https://db-ip.com'>IP Geolocation by DB-IP</a>`

 ## :books: Installation